 This section provides an overview of National research and insight relation to physical activity and sport available to help you increase your knowledge and understanding.

-This tool enables you to analyse active people survey data.
+The Active People Interactive Tool enables you to analyse active people survey data.
 You can analyse data by demographic groups, geography, and time periods.

 Active Lives replaced the Active People Survey in October 2016.
 It measures the number of people aged 16+ who take part in sport and physical activity in England

-Demonstrating how sport can benefit local economy, the economic value of sport – local model produces area based estimates on sports' contribution to the local economy in the form of business output (GVA), jobs and wider benefits like health.
+Demonstrating how sport can benefit local economy, the Economic Value of Sport – local model produces area based estimates on sports' contribution to the local economy in the form of business output (GVA), jobs and wider benefits like health.

-A web-based tool designed to help you better understand local markets and how best to reach them.
+Market Segmentation Data is a web-based tool designed to help you better understand local markets and how best to reach them.
 The tool splits the adult population into 19 segments based on age, gender, socio-demographic information overlaid over sporting activity and preference.

-Is the UK's leading women's sport charity dedicated to empowering women and girls through sport.
+Women in Sport is the UK's leading women's sport charity dedicated to empowering women and girls through sport.
 They provide research insight in a number of key areas.